 Stylish city restaurants feature local produce and wine on their menus brought in from just 30km away, while icons such as Haigh’s Chocolates, the National Wine Centre and Penfolds Magill Estate are foodie heaven.

 In April, Adelaide comes to life for Tasting Australia with our foodie mecca, Town Square in Victoria Square/Tarntanyangga, where you'll be able to try the foods of local vendors and explore beverages from all around the state and world!
 Town Square will also host the opening party of the year, Of the Moment.
 You won't want to miss it.

-You'll not want to miss out on our exclusive Glasshouse Kitchen lunches and dinners, where culinary legends from all around the world will be cooking meals designed just for you.
+You'll not want to miss out on our exclusive Town Square Kitchen lunches and dinners, where culinary legends from all around the world will be cooking meals designed just for you.
 And you can also explore the popular East End Cellars Masterclass series, here to help you top up your beverage knowledge glass by glass.

 Adelaide in a day